trisberg/big-data-2015/hello-cloud/README.md

 ### Demo instructions:

 This demo can be run in several ways.
 You can run locally, in a Docker container or deployed to Lattice.
-See below for instructionshow to run the app.
+See below for instructions how to run the app.

 Some common instruction for the demo: